nicksheffield/Ajacks/readme.md

-#jQuery Jaxor Plugin
+#jQuery Ajacks Plugin
 -----

-Jaxor is a jQuery plugin for easily handling AJAX requests and responses.
+Ajacks is a jQuery plugin for easily handling AJAX requests and responses.

 It works by creating a centralised ajax call which expects a specially constructed JSON response.